kukuu/games/README.md

 6. Test coverage: Is there a test for this code?

 7. Race conditions: Any global polution?
 Leakages?
+Managing callbacks and side effects.

 8. Design patterns: What design patterns are used in the new code?
 Any anti-patterns (in loops etc)